Organic farmers and ranchers are in a huge position of power in the United States, although it doesn't always seem like it.

 Employment is expected to fast for organic landscape architects, those who work for companies and those who are self-employed.
 In fact, job opportunities in this sector are expected to increase by 20% in upcoming years, which is much faster than the average for all occupations.

-Employment is good because as new construction and communities pop-up, landscaping is needed.
+Employment is good because as new construction and communities appear, landscaping is needed.
 Not only homeowners but public spaces need landscaping.
 On top of job availability, environmental concerns are increasing, which means more and more people and businesses are demanding sustainably designed construction projects matched with the projects of a landscape architect.

 Landscape architects may help design green roofs, help manage stormwater run-off projects, plus, of course, design functional and beautiful green spaces.
 Restoration of natural places, such as wetlands, stream corridors, mined areas, and forested land, often also play a part in this career choice.